Jones House (Sulphur Springs, Arkansas)

 The Jones House is a historic house at 220 Bush Street in Sulphur Springs, Benton County, Arkansas.
 It is a 2 1/2-story wood-frame structure with a T shape and cross-gable roof.
 The front facade, one of the ends of the crosspiece of the T, has beveled corners with the roof overhanging above the second floor, an Eastlake element.
 A porch wraps around the stem of the T, which extends to the south.
-It is supported by turned columns and features a spindled frieze.
 Built c.
 1896, it is a fine and well-preserved example of Eastlake-style architecture.

 The house was listed on the National Register of Historic Places in 1988.